lorenzocaputodev/lorenzocaputodev/README.md

-# Hi there, I'm Lorenzo! 🚀
+# Hi there, I'm Lorenzo Caputo! 🚀

 I am a **Junior Developer** currently undergoing an intensive 1800-hour training program at **ITS Academy Apulia Digital Maker**.
 I combine a strong logical foundation with years of experience in problem-solving and team collaboration.